About the song

 So tell me if you think it’s overAnd I’ll leave it up to you how it endsAnd if there’s someone who wants the love you can give himWell there’s a honky tonk angel who’ll take me back in

-Read more: Conway Twitty - I've Never Seen The Likes Of You
+Read more: Conway Twitty - Next in Line

 We’ve been living a lie for so long nowHow much more do you think we can standThere’s an old friend out there and she’s waitingLord, she’s happy just holding my hand